 Transportation: Scouts will depart for Cheat Mountain from the Morgantown Learning Academy at 8AM Monday, July 11.
 Skills students will depart for Cheat Mountain from the Morgantown Learning Academy at 8AM Monday, July 18 or from a different agreed upon location.
 Parents are responsible for transportation to and from Cheat Mountain, however Mountain SOL will help coordinate carpools.
 Parents of students participating in Scouts will need to pick up students at Cheat Mountain at 4pm, July 15.
 Parents of students participating in Skills I and II will need to pick up students July, 22 at 4 PM.

 A note about our campus: Instructors Maureen and Ivan Farrell host these courses from their homestead on Cheat Mountain.
 They sometimes have chickens, rabbits, and other small farm animals, and they share their home with two cats and three large dogs, who will be present during camp in space shared with students.
 These dogs keep the farm animals safe from predators, and they keep our camp safe from bears.
 All visitors to the mountain will be briefed on how to interact safely with the dogs.

-In addition to the application below, please submit the 2019 Summer Camp & Workshop Enrollment Form.
+In addition to the application below, please submit the 2022 Emergency Contact form.